tarasowski/javascript-pocketguide/mentorship/008_lesson-preparation.md

 * Class inheritance - Is-A relationship (Animals -> Dog -> Chiauau).
 Given enough time and evolution all single-ancestor class taxonomies are eventually wrong for new use-cases.

 * Fragile base class problem - calss inheritance is the tightest from a coupling.
 If you change the base class all instances will change.

+## Object composition: Aggregation

+* An object that contains subobjects. it's collection of objects.
+* The subobject retain their identity, means we can add or remove the objects
+* Examples: Arrays, Maps, Sets, Graphs, Trees (DOM nodes) -> all are aggregations
+* Whenever you need collection of object which need to share common operations use aggregation.